richgel999/fpng/README.md

 # fpng
-fpng is a very fast C++ .PNG reader/writer for 24/32bpp images. fpng.cpp was written to see just how fast you can write .PNG's without sacrificing too much compression.
+fpng is a very fast C++ .PNG image reader/writer for 24/32bpp images. fpng.cpp was written to see just how fast you can write .PNG's without sacrificing too much compression relative to QOI and stb_image_write.
+The files written by fpng follow the [PNG standard](https://www.w3.org/TR/PNG/), are readable using any PNG decoder, and validate successfully using [pngcheck](https://www.w3.org/TR/PNG/).

 This version of FPNG always uses PNG filter #2 and is limited to only RLE matches (i.e. LZ matches with a match distance of either 3 or 4).
 It's around 5% weaker than the original release, which used LZRW1 parsing.
-(I'll eventually add back in the original variant back in as an option.)
+(I'll eventually add back in the original parser as an option, but doing that will add more code/complexity to the project.)

 fpng.cpp compression compared to stb_image_write.h: 12-19x faster with roughly 5-11% avg. smaller files.
 fpng.cpp decompression compared to stb_image_write.h: ~3x faster

-Benchmarks using MSVC 2019, Xeon E5-2690 3.00 GHz

 A real-world benchmark using my assortment of 303 24/32bpp test images we use for GPU texture compression benchmarks (mps="megapixels/second", sorted by compression rate):